Hawaiian ukulele parts

 The fingerboard is made of ovangkol, an uncommon wood and much more resistant than mahogany.
-It is usually used in high-end cabinetmaking due to its resistance.
+It's usually used in high-end cabinet-making due to its resistance.
 On the other hand, the neck is reinforced in two pieces of mahogany, which gives a good guarantee of durability.

-The Gretsch G9100 has a 32 cm scale, the smallest among the three soprano offerings in our comparison.
+The Gretsch G9100 has a 32 cm scale, the smallest among the three soprano options on our list.
 However, the Gretsch company has designed it with 16 frets so that you have an almost concert ukulele, with a good volume.

 The paint finish is in high quality polyurethane, transparent, and reveals the beauty of its wood, which is well treated and has a very uniform grain.
 This is something we value.

-The Gretsch G9100-L is the smoothest ukulele we’ve ever played .
+The Gretsch G9100-L is the smoothest ukulele we've ever played .
 The feel is great, chords are not heavy on the fingers and minimal force is required to play them, and the same goes for phrases/stitching.
-The only thing that does not convince us is its weight of 900 g approximately.
+The only thing that doesn't convince us is its weight of 900 g (approximately).
 Despite this, the feedback from buyers is flattering.

-Its sound is the one we like the least among the soprano ukuleles in this comparison.
-We think it is opaque, although if you look for comments on YouTube, you will see that many users like this aspect, so maybe it is something that depends on each performer: there is nothing written about tastes.
+Its sound is our least favorite of the soprano ukuleles on this list.
+We find it to be opaque, although if you look for comments on YouTube, you will see that many users like this aspect, so maybe it's something that depends on each performer: It's all about preference.